Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning

-We benchmark our method on both image and text classification tasks using the following datasets and model architectures: \begin{itemize}[ wide=0pt, topsep=2pt, itemsep=2pt, ] \item \textbf{$\cifart$:} A 10-class RGB image classification task.
-We employ the ResNet-18 architecture (11.2M parameters). \item \textbf{$\cifarh$:} A 100-class RGB image classification task using the same ResNet-18. \item \textbf{$\femnist$:} The Federated Extended MNIST (FEMNIST) dataset~\citep{caldas2019leafbenchmarkfederatedsettings} consists of a 62-class grayscale handwritten character classification task.
+We benchmark our method on both image and text classification tasks using the following datasets and models: \begin{itemize}[ wide=0pt, topsep=1pt, itemsep=1pt, parsep=0pt, partopsep=0pt ] \item \textbf{$\cifart$ and $\cifarh$:} 10 and 100-class RGB image classification tasks.
+We train ResNet-18 architecture with 11.2M parameters \cite{resnet}. \item \textbf{$\femnist$:} The Federated Extended MNIST (FEMNIST) dataset~\cite{caldas2019leafbenchmarkfederatedsettings} is a 62-class grayscale handwritten character classification task.
 It provides a natural user-level partition across approximately $3500$ writers.
-We adopt a lightweight multi-layer convolutional neural network (CNN) model (421k parameters). \item \textbf{$\news$:} A topic-based news text classification task.
-We utilize a pretrained T5-small \citep{t5model} transformer model with its embedding layer frozen during training (35.6M parameters). \end{itemize} Except for $\femnist$, we simulate $1000$ clients by repeatedly sampling the dataset to allocate $350$ samples per client.
+We adopt a multi-layer convolutional neural network (CNN) model with 421k parameters. \item \textbf{$\news$:} 20-class text topic classification for news using a pretrained T5-small \citep{t5model} transformer model with 35.6M parameters. \end{itemize} Except for $\femnist$, we simulate $1000$ clients by repeatedly sampling the dataset to allocate $350$ samples per client.
 For $\femnist$, we randomly select $1000$ users from the natural partition, each corresponding to an individual client.